 Explore our living museum featuring collections of plants from around the globe!
-Join a Garden Educator for a free guided tour of the Botanical Garden on the first Saturday of every month at 1pm.
+Join a Garden Guide for a free tour of the Botanical Garden on October 7 at 10 a.m.

-You’ll hear the stories of a selection of plants in the garden and their relevance to human society.
+You’ll hear the stories of selected plants in the Garden and their relevance to human society.
 All ages are welcome.
-Tours meet at the La Kretz Garden Pavilion at the northern end of the garden and are given a grace period of 5-minutes.
+Tours meet at the La Kretz Garden Pavilion at the northern end of the Garden and are given a grace period of 5 minutes.

 Find us on Eventbrite and RSVP to secure your spot.
 Drop-ins are welcome but may be limited based on each month’s availability.